A logo for bespoke vision with a pair of glasses on a blue background

 So why and how does this happen?
 There are actually two different forms of AMD - wet/neovascular and dry/atrophic.
 Let’s take a look.

-illustrative chart showing a normal macula, a macula affected by wet macular degeneration, and a macula affected by dry macular degeneration
+graph of a normal macula, wet and dry macular degeneration

 Dry AMD